Awards: The Fair Work Act and modern awards

 Awards are also used as a reference instrument to decide whether an agreement passes the ‘no disadvantage test’ (used before 1 July 2009) and the ‘better off overall test’ (used after 1 July 2009).

-A breach of an award can lead to prosecution by authorities as well as to civil action.
+A breach of an award can lead to prosecution by authorities in addition to potential civil action.

 From 1 January 2010, new modern awards and the National Employment Standards (NES) replaced the old awards.